SwiftMindInstitute/open-source/packages/utility-types/README.md

 # Utility-Types

-A collection of utility-types by BlueSky.
+Utility-Types for TypeScript by BlueSky.llc.

 # Documentation